 - JCPU — the amount of time used by processes attached to the TTY.

 - PCPU — the time used by the process displayed in the WHAT field.

 Alternatively, there is another command that performs a similar function to w:

 However, the results won’t be as detailed as the w command:

 root pts/0 2019-10-21 10:02

 Linux is a perfect OS for team-based projects because many people can log in to the same system.
 Due to this nature, it is important to learn how to manage users for better system administration.

 The first lesson you need to know is to list the registered users, which will be useful to verify all operations and protect your data.

 In this guide, we have shown you how to list users on Ubuntu VPS using simple commands.
-In addition, you’ve also learned how to view all groups and monitor every logged-in user.
+In addition, you’ve also learned how to list all user groups and monitor every logged-in user.

 Good luck and be sure to check other VPS tutorials!